Excellent solo (or duo) game

 Above each of the four ‘action’ areas, each card has a thick brown ‘title’ bar: such as “Canoe House” or “Logger”.
 Within that brown bar there also may be (a) a numbered star (for scoring) and (b) a numbered upward arrow ↑, which is an indication of how much that feature has been upgraded.
 The Market, Canoe House, and Trade House never bring you any scoring stars, but like all features, they can be upgraded (as shown on the upward facing arrow) with a rotation or a flip, and these upgrades bring you more powerful purchasing ability, even if they bring no scoring stars.

-To help make decisions, you’re allowed to look the top three cards, including their reverse sides.
+To help make decisions, you’re allowed to look the top three cards, including their reverse sides, though you can only take actions involving the top two.

 Yes, I checked with the designer on that one .. 😃